-Contest - Saturday, June 29, 8:00 am
+Practice- Sunday, June 15; 1-5pm- Midway Contest - Saturday, June 28, 8:00 am - Midway

-State Fair Entries: 4 educational exhibits per county; 1 per level 3 junior and 3 senior driving contestants will qualify at the county level to compete at the area level contest.

-3 junior and 3 senior driving contestants will qualify at the area level to compete at the state contest.
+- 4 educational exhibits per county; 1 per level - 3 junior and 3 senior driving contestants will qualify at the county level to compete at the area level contest. - 3 junior and 3 senior driving contestants will qualify at the area level to to compete at the stare contest.